Ana Chevalier • Author • International • Award-Winning • Best-Selling • ❤️ Coffee, Curries, & Zombies

 When Yuanjun drops the shopping bag containing his belongings on his bed, he smiles.
 The crudely subdivided flat measures 50 square feet, and he imagines how he might decorate the pockmarked, water-stained walls.
 He can see a towering condo building housing Hong Kong’s elite through the small, fractured pane of the flat’s only window.
 I am glad I do not have their burden

-Ana honed her skills and passion for excellence in publishing, working with Canadian publishing moguls Conrad and Barbara Amiel Black at Hollinger, Inc. in downtown Toronto for several years.
-Until recently, Ana was focused on ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.
+Ana found success ghostwriting, authoring thought leadership, essays, articles, and Op-Eds appearing in publications such as Forbes, VICE, New York Times, The Guardian, and many others–in addition to books, workshops, and technical manuals.

-Equally at home interviewing local community members as well as celebrities and industry leaders, Ana has enjoyed creating a diverse international portfolio while working with some of the most prominent business, entertainment, political, and technology names.
+Equally at home interviewing local community members, celebrities, and industry leaders, Ana enjoyed creating a diverse international portfolio while working with some of the most prominent business, entertainment, political, and technology names.

-She has taught writing and story, character, and monster creation workshops, in addition to talks, workshops, and seminars on meditation and dharma, in Canada and the US.
+She has taught writing and story, character, and monster creation workshops.
+She has given talks, hosted workshops, and held seminars on meditation and dharma, in Canada and the US.

-A Canadian-born Eurasian, Ana has been blessed to call a number of incredible locales “home,” including Atlanta, Costa Mesa, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, Toronto, Saskatoon, and Windsor.
+A California girl to her core, Ana has been blessed to call numerous incredible locales “home,” including Atlanta, Costa Mesa, Watts, Malibu, Tallahassee, Nashville, Worcester, Cheyenne, St. Louis, and Toronto.
 She currently resides just outside Fort Kent, in breathtakingly beautiful northern Maine, with her husband, their three dogs, and a very grumpy (but very much adored) little-old-lady Siamese cat.

 Ana is a huge fan of sumo, vintage cookbooks, and marine birds.
 In her spare time, you’ll find Ana cooking, absorbed in the latest basho action, or taking pictures of feathered flyers.